ContextLab/storytelling-with-data/README.md

 ## Student instructions

-If you are a student enrolled in the class (or if you'd like to following along!) you should start by signing up for the course's [Slack account](stories-about-data.slack.com) (students: you need to join using your @dartmouth.edu email address).
+**If you are a student enrolled in the class (or if you'd like to following along!) you should start by signing up for the course's [Slack account](stories-about-data.slack.com) (you need to join using your @dartmouth.edu email address).**

 Next, run through this [GitHub tutorial](https://try.github.io).
 Then fork this repository so that you can contribute!